The index provides a method and an opportunity to benchmark Palmerston North against a group of 14 other cities, many of similar size.

 "To avert this situation Palmerston North needs to think less like a town and more like a city.
 This demands a degree of alertness, strategic focus and a deep and wide-spread understanding of global trends and their dynamics.
 In responding to this a vision needs to be built that reflects more than words on paper and is taken seriously and is implemented.
 Too often there is a sense that doing the strategy is the work, when of course it is only the beginning.

 "A broader city-wide leadership should consider dispassionately where the city is going and by bringing these forces together it is likely to have positive results.
-In thinking through where the city's future it may need outside advisors."
+In thinking through where the city's future lies, it may need outside advisors."